johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Fixes

-- Fixed an issue which prevented users from selecting 'Report this file as safe' when downloading a file.
+- Fixed an issue, which prevented users from selecting 'Report this file as safe' when downloading a file.

 ### Feature updates

 - **Extending support for viewing MIP Protected PDF Files to different sovereignties (including GCCH).** Sovereign cloud customers (including GCCH) are able to open MIP protected PDF content in Microsoft Edge.
 This change is available in the Microsoft Edge built-in PDF reader powered by Adobe Acrobat and the legacy Microsoft Edge PDF engine.

 - **Non-special scheme URL handling.** Nonspecial scheme URL handling is updated to become compliant with the URL Standard (https://url.spec.whatwg.org/).
-This change has site compatibility impacts which might require changes to your web sites.
+This change has site compatibility impacts, which might require changes to your web sites.
 For more information and web developer guidance, see http://bit.ly/url-non-special.

 - **Deprecate `textprediction` attribute.** Removes support for the `textprediction` HTML attribute, which is a nonstandard attribute that's used to enable or disable the browser-based Text Prediction feature for long-form text inputs.
 Instead, use the standardized `writingsuggestions` attribute, which functions similarly to `textprediction`, but also applies to other writing-assistance features that browsers may provide.
 Sites that explicitly set `textprediction` to `true` or `false` can instead set `writingsuggestions` to the same value.
 For more information, see [Writing suggestions](https://html.spec.whatwg.org/multipage/interaction.html#writing-suggestions) in the HTML specification.